About Harviell

 Public schools in Harviell, Butler County, Missouri are administered by the local school district.
 School performance data, enrollment information, and district boundaries are available through the Missouri Department of Education and the National Center for Education Statistics at nces.ed.gov.

-The Harviell Public Library provides access to public records resources including online databases, historical archives, and government document collections.
+The Butler County Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Butler County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Harviell, Missouri residents are available through the local police department and authorized providers in Butler County.
+Fingerprinting services for Harviell, Missouri residents are available through local police (where present) and authorized providers in Butler County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Butler County Sheriff's Office for scheduling and fees.

 To register to vote in Harviell, Missouri, residents can register online through the Missouri Secretary of State's website, by mail, or in person at the Butler County elections office.
 Missouri requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Missouri Secretary of State's voter lookup tool.
-For local municipal elections in Harviell, contact the Butler County Clerk's office for schedules and ballot information.
+For local county and state elections (Harviell is an unincorporated community in Butler County and does not hold municipal elections), contact the Butler County Clerk's office for schedules and ballot information.

 Property records for Harviell, Missouri are maintained by the Butler County Assessor's Office and the Butler Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Butler County, including parcels in Harviell.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Butler Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Missouri counties provide online property record searches through their county websites.
-For in-person requests, visit the Butler County offices at the county courthouse.
 The Butler County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Harviell, Missouri residents are available through both county and state offices.
 The Missouri Department of Health and Senior Services, Bureau of Vital Records, located in Jefferson City, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Missouri.
 Orders can be placed online, by mail, or in person.
 Locally, the Butler County Clerk's office issues marriage licenses and maintains marriage records for Butler County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.